 4. Will the hardware stand up to years of use?

-Drawer Glides: Check the ease of drawer operation when you open and close and examine the placement and material of the glides.
-Are they mounted out-of-sight, underneath the drawer; or visible along the side?
+Drawer Glides: Check the ease of drawer operation when you open and close them and examine the placement and material of the glides.
+Are they mounted out-of-sight, underneath the drawer, or are they visible along the side?
 Do the glides provide full access to the the drawer or is the back of the drawer partially covered by the case opening?
 Do the drawers close themselves softly with a gentle push or “slam” against the dresser?
 Are the drawer glides epoxy-coated metal, steel, or have a rust proof titanium finish?
 Can they be adjusted?

 One of the best drawer glide systems is the Blum Smart Slides which are made in North Carolina.
 They are mounted underneath the drawer, completely hidden, 4-way adjustable, have full extension and feature a soft-close system.
-Side glides are less attractive, more likely to “catch” clothing and gather dust, foreign particles or obstructions that may interfere with smooth operation over time.
+Side glides are less attractive and are more likely to “catch” clothing and gather dust, foreign particles or obstructions that may interfere with smooth operation over time.
 Avoid epoxy-coated metal as they will not stand up well over the long term.

 Hinges: How thick and heavy duty are the hinges on cabinet doors?
 Are the hinges visible or hidden?
 Hidden hinges look clean, modern and more sophisticated while visible hinges look more “country” and have an 80’s retro feel.
 Do the hinges close softly with a gentle push or do the doors “bang” against the cabinet when closed?
 Are the hinges adjustable?
 Smaller, lighter hinges will not stand up to everyday use.
 More features and rugged construction translate into more expense.